spacemeshos/go-spacemesh/tortoise/README.md

 For tortoise purposes every ballot must have a unique ID, reference to the base ballot ID, explicit votes (exceptions), weight and a beacon.

-###### Base ballot and exceptions
+##### Base ballot and exceptions

 Discussed in [Voting section](#voting).

-###### Weight
+##### Weight

 Weight of the ballot is computed from the weight of the activation transaction divided by the total number of eligible ballots.
-Total number of eligible ballots is computed based on the fraction of actiovation transaction compared to the weight from the active set that was recorded in reference ballot.
+Total number of eligible ballots is computed based on the fraction of activation transaction compared to the weight from the active set that was recorded in reference ballot.

-###### Beacon
+##### Beacon

+Beacon is a source of randomness and is calculated by the all smeshers per epoch.
+Ballots with a different beacon is either malicious or a result of a network split.

-Ballot with an inconsistent beacon will not be marked good and will not be counted immediatly.
+Ballot with an inconsistent beacon will not be marked good and will not be counted immediately.
 Discussed in [full](#votes-from-ballots-with-wrong-beacon) and [verifying](#good-ballots) sections.

 #### Expected weight and thresholds